AppsFlyerSDK/AppsFlyerBannerGenerator/readme.md

 ### Creating your banner
 The following easy steps should be followed in order to create your banner:

+1. Setup a **OneLink Configuration** for your apps in the AppsFlyer Dashboard.
+For more information about how to setup OneLink see our [OneLink Help Center article](https://support.appsflyer.com/hc/en-us/articles/207032246-OneLink-Basic-Setup-Guide).

-1. Create a banner container element in your HTML file that will contain the banner, e.g.:
+2. Create a banner container element in your HTML file that will contain the banner, e.g.:
 ```html
 <body>
     <div id="my-banner"></div>